SHERLOCK & SHYLOCK: The Sleuths of Venice

 Michele Lopez read his report about the relationship between Sherlock Holmes and Dante, with an analysis of the attitude of these two great men towards fame.
 Roberto Vianello has suggested a Venetian Baker Street with the "Calle del Forner" (a literal translation of "Baker Street" in Venetian dialect) and presented a comparison between the famous house in London and the typical Venetian house.
 Fabrizio Pettinelli was unfortunately absent due to illness so his report on the relationships between Holmes and the account of a Tibetan journey made by a famous Italian explorer, Ippolito Desideri, was presented by Enrico Solito.
 Finally we closed the conference with Alessandro Corsellini, member of the Italian Pipe Club, who has often been an appreciated speaker at our meetings.
 Corsellini spoke of the relationship between Holmes and smoking as means of meditation and mind concentration.

 Having thus completed the planned work we had an unscheduled attraction.
 Peter Blau, the famous auctioneer of Holmesian souvenirs at the meetings of the Baker Street Irregulars in New York every January, has agreed to lend us his histrionic ability for an improvised raffle, of which the object was a now rare copy of the first edition of the Italian Holmesian encyclopaedia written by Enrico Solito and Stefano Guerra, The seventeen steps.
-A second edition has since been published and we are looking forward to a third...
-This trophy sparked a bidding war that after a series of raises was won by one of our overseas guests: Richard Olken from Boston was the lucky winner.

 We posed together for a group photo and then we reluctantly left the beautiful city of canals, in no particular order and many of us in a hurry because of a train strike (definitely organized by a certain M., who, as we all well know, had a next-of-kin who worked in a railway company...)